awsdocs/amazon-pinpoint-developer-guide/doc-source/event-streams-data-sms.md

 | platform | The device platform, such as ios or android\. |

 ### Metrics<a name="event-streams-data-sms-attributes-metrics"></a>

+Includes information about metrics that are associated with the event\.

 | Attribute | Description |